stephanecharette/DarkHelp/readme.md

 ## Building DarkHelp (Windows)

-Once you finish building Darknet and OpenCV, run the following commands to build DarkHelp:
+Once you finish building Darknet and OpenCV, run the following commands in the "Developer Command Prompt for VS" to build DarkHelp:

 	cd c:\src\vcpkg
 	vcpkg.exe install tclap:x64-windows